HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ### Log in to management platform

-Enter HTTP link address of management platform in browser, and log in to the management platform; HTTP link address is generally the server IP of the deployed management platform, the port is 3324 by default, for example, http://192.168.200.89:3324/login.html.
+Enter HTTP link address of management platform in browser, and log in to the management platform; HTTP link address is generally the server IP of the deployed management platform, the port is 3324 by default, for example, `http://192.168.200.89:3324/login.html`.

-The management platform provides two kinds of user roles: super manager user and general user, super manager user has both the initial username and password as: admin by default; while the general user is created by the super manager user, with the default password being: hotdb@hotpu.cn.
+The management platform provides two kinds of user roles: super manager user and general user, super manager user has both the initial username and password as: `admin` by default; while the general user is created by the super manager user, with the default password being: `hotdb@hotpu.cn`.

 After the super manager user logs in, there are mainly"Compute Node Cluster Management"and"User Management"functions, the manager user could create and edit compute node cluster, and configure compute node connection information, add management platform user and add privilege for user, etc.